Alumna Spotlight: Tara Samuels

 How has your SJSU AE experience helped shape your success?

 The deliberately open-ended real-world scenarios at SJSU help build solid Aerospace Engineers who know how to find practical solutions to complex, imperfect problems.

 How are you making a positive impact in the world?

-The projects I support make our environment cleaner, help us broaden our knowledge of the world, and will ultimately help land human astronauts on Mars.
+The projects I support help us broaden our knowledge of the world and will ultimately help land human astronauts on Mars.
 I also dedicate my time to helping the next generation find confidence and joy in learning and aspire to STEM fields.

 What advice do you have for aspiring AEs?

 Becoming an Aerospace Engineer is much more about how hard you are willing to work than about being the smartest person in the room.
 Push yourself, follow through, support your classmates and value your professors.
 Get help when you need it and keep high standards for yourself.
 Your classmates will become your colleagues and advocates in the future so develop a strong work ethic and start building your reputation now.

 Let your curiosity and natural interests guide you.
 Be active in aerospace and/or engineering clubs on campus and take on leadership roles.
 Stretch yourself in areas that are do not come easy for you.
 Connect with people.
 Take genuine interest in them and their work.
 Network.